 Treatment for Severe Hemorrhoids

-If all at-home remedies prove ineffective, or you begin to experience more alarming symptoms caused by hemorrhoids such as bleeding from the rectum or anus, please contact DOCTOR right away for proper treatment.
+If all at-home remedies prove ineffective, or you begin to experience more alarming symptoms caused by hemorrhoids such as bleeding from the rectum or anus, please contact Advanced Surgeons, P.C. right away for proper treatment.

 Rubber Band Ligation

 This simple procedure uses tiny rubber bands that are placed around the hemorrhoid.
 Over the next few days, the rubber bands will continue to cut off blood flow to the hemorrhoid, which will eventually lead it to shrivel and fall away.

 Another minimally invasive treatment that is especially helpful for individuals with internal hemorrhoids is coagulation.
 This procedure utilizes specially designed lasers that heat the hemorrhoid until the tissue hardens and is destroyed.

 Because hemorrhoids are simply enlarged veins, they can be treated in the same way as other common venous conditions like varicose veins or spider veins.
 One such treatment is called sclerotherapy, which involves injecting a special solution into the affected vein to shrink it, seal it off, and prevent it from becoming enlarged again in the future.

 Individuals suffering from a thrombosed hemorrhoid with require a unique procedure called an external hemorrhoid thrombectomy.
 The process is not nearly as intimidating as it may sound, as it is performed while the patient is under general anesthesia.
 During this treatment, a doctor at Advanced Surgeons, P.C. will remove the blood clot that has formed within the external hemorrhoid to effectively relieve the patient’s symptoms.